gopherjs/gopherjs/compiler/internal/sequencer/README.md

 ## Overview

-The sequencer is a tool used to determine order the steps to process a set of items based on each items' dependencies.
+The sequencer is a tool used to determine the order of steps to process a set of items based on each items' dependencies.
 This can group items together if they can all be processed in the same step.
 This assumes there are no circular dependencies and will error if any